ThomasJay/ThomasJay/README.md

 I love IoT systems, from Medical devices to Ag Tech, I have a home Hydroponics system and live on 10 Acres so its not a small system :)

+I'm located near San Francisco in the Sierra Foothills.

 Feel free to checkout any of my public projects, I create these as I give classes to help students learn and as a resource.